Visiting Zion in May

-There are nearly as many things to see in Zion national Park in May as there are to do, and if you read the previous section you know that’s a lot.
-Sightseeing is an activity that everyone can enjoy and is very popular in the park due to its remarkable geological structures and topography.
-Sightseeing can be done in a variety of different ways: on the shuttle bus, in your personal car, on your bike, or on foot.
-With so many things to see and so many options, we’ve compiled a short list of some of the must see sites in May, but don’t forget to do your own research to see what piques your interest in the park, as this list is by no means exhaustive.
+There are nearly as many things to see in Zion National Park in May as there are to do.
+Sightseeing is an activity everyone can enjoy and is very popular in the park due to its remarkable geological structures and topography.
+Sightseeing can be done in various ways: on the shuttle bus, in your car, on your bike, or on foot.
+With so many things to see and options, we’ve compiled a short list of some of the must-see sites in May, but don’t forget to do your research to see what piques your interest in the park, as this list is by no means exhaustive.

 The Narrows: Perhaps the most iconic hike in the entire park, the Narrows is not to be missed.
-Whether you want to embark on this hike or not, you should make sure to at least see the trail head with the Virgin River winding far into a slot canyon and the walls getting narrower and narrower the farther you hike.
-The Riverwalk Trail will take you right to this trail head and the sights only get better the further you go if you decide to do this hike.
+Whether you want to embark on this hike or not, you should at least see the trailhead with the Virgin River winding far into a slot canyon and the walls getting narrower and narrower the farther you hike.
+The Riverwalk Trail will take you to this trailhead, and the sights only get better the further you go if you decide to do this hike.

-Angels Landing: Again, even if you’re not going to do this hike or if you wanted to but couldn’t get permits, you should make sure to see Angels Landing.
-This giant rock formation is hard to miss being so huge but there are a few points that have especially great views.
-Big bend shuttle stop lets you get great views from below, and if you’re willing to do a little hiking the West Rim Trail or Scout Lookout also offer a great views.
+Angels Landing: Again, even if you’re not going to do this hike or if you wanted to but couldn’t get permits, you should see Angels Landing.
+This giant rock formation is hard to miss being so huge, but a few points have especially great views.
+The Big Bend shuttle stop lets you get great views from below, and if you’re willing to do a little hiking, the West Rim Trail or Scout Lookout also offers great views.

-Kolob Canyon: If you’re craving a break from the crowds, take a drive to the north west corner of the park in Kolob Canyons.
-This much less frequented but no less breathtaking area of the park will give you a breath of fresh air away from the crowds as well as fantastic overlooks, gorgeous slot canyons, and many trails heads to choose from.
-It’s about an hour drive from Zion Canyon, but well worth it.
+Kolob Canyon: If you’re craving a break from the crowds, drive to the northwest corner of the park in Kolob Canyons.
+This much less frequented but no less breathtaking park area will give you fresh air away from the crowds and fantastic overlooks, gorgeous slot canyons, and many trail heads.
+It’s about an hour’s drive from Zion Canyon, but well worth it.

-Zion Human History Museum: If you need to get away from the crowds but don’t feel like making the drive to Kolob Canyons and think you might enjoy some time indoors, then the Zion Human History Museum is a great option.
+Zion Human History Museum: If you need to get away from the crowds but don’t feel like driving to Kolob Canyons and think you might enjoy some time indoors, then the Zion Human History Museum is a great option.
 The museum centers on two main factors that have impacted the canyon: humans and water.
-First tracing human history in this land from indigenous people to early pioneers and settlers, the museum then takes time to observe how water has had an impact on this area, both as a creator and destroyer.
+First tracing human history in this land from indigenous people to early pioneers and settlers, the museum then takes time to observe how water has impacted this area, both as a creator and destroyer.

 Hiking in May

-Inn-based tours are a great option for spring, where you will experience the best of Zion, Grand-Staircase Escalante, and/or Bryce Canyon on day hikes with a local and knowledgeable guide before heading back back to an exceptional lodge.
-These trips take care of all the planning, accommodations, and meals, so you can enjoy your trip without any of the stress that comes with planning a National Park vacation.
+Inn-based tours are an excellent option for spring, where you will experience the best of Zion, Grand-Staircase Escalante, and Bryce Canyon on day hikes with a local and knowledgeable guide before returning to an exceptional lodge.
+These trips take care of all the planning, accommodations, and meals, so you can enjoy your trip without the stress of planning a National Park vacation.
 Camping tours are another wonderful option for seeing much of Zion and nearby Snow Canyon.
-Appropriate gear, including tents, sleeping bags, trekking poles, daypacks, and all meals are provided by the company.
-And day hikes are great for those who want to maximize their time in park, while gaining knowledge from a local and experienced guide.
+Appropriate gear, including tents, sleeping bags, trekking poles, daypacks, and all meals, are provided by the company.
+And day hikes are great for those who want to maximize their time in the park while gaining knowledge from a local and experienced guide.

 backpacking in may

 Backpacking is world class in Zion and there are many routes and trails to choose from.
 May is a fantastic time to go backpacking as the temperatures are pleasant during the day but not yet at high summer levels, and the nights are just cool enough to be comfortable in a tent and sleeping bag.
 However, Zion has different and stricter regulations about human impact on the wilderness, group size, and campsites compared to other national parks, so it’s important to know the backpacking regulations and to abide by them for your safety and the health of the park.
-Most backcountry campsites are marked, and you will need to use these predesignated sites in many areas.
-This includes along the Narrows, which is typically an option for backpacking in May, where there are 12 designated sites along the river.
-Kolob Arch via La Verkin Creek Trail is another great option to escape some of the crowds.
-A Trans-Zion trek is also popular and a great way to see much of the park.
-Because many of these routes are so popular, it’s important to have back up plans for alternate campsites and trails if you can’t get the permits you want.
-Talk to a ranger or to others who have backpacked on their own for more trail recommendations for the park.
-Zion has a strict pack-it-in, pack-it-out rule that includes all trash as well as human waste.
-Backpacking season really starts to kick off in May, so be prepared for more people on the trail and more competition getting permits.
-But the weather and the sights are well worth being patient to get the route that you want.
+Most backcountry campsites are marked; you must use these predesignated sites in many areas.
+This includes along the Narrows, typically an option for backpacking in May, with 12 designated sites along the river.
+Because many routes are popular, it’s important to have backup plans for alternate campsites and trails if you can’t get the permits you want.
+Talk to a ranger or others who have backpacked independently for more trail recommendations for the park.
+Zion has a strict pack-it-in, a pack-it-out rule that includes all trash and human waste.
+The backpacking season starts in May, so be prepared for more people on the trail and more competition getting permits.
+But the weather and the sights are well worth being patient to get the route you want.

 Weather in May

-Zion is a large park with various locations and elevations that make weather patterns change from day to day.
-But typically in May, spring is in the air, and warmer temperatures follow.
-The average temperature for Zion Canyon in May is a high of 83, and a low of 52 degrees Fahrenheit (28/11 degrees Celsius).
-In Kolob Canyons, the average temperature is a high of 71, and a low of 44 degrees Fahrenheit (21/6 degrees Celsius).
-On average, it rains 5 days during the month of May.
-Visitors should keep in mind that these temperatures are only averages and that the park can experience both much colder and much warmer temperatures than these.
+Zion is a large park with various locations and elevations that change weather patterns daily.
+But typically, spring is in the air in May, and warmer temperatures follow.
+The average temperature for Zion Canyon in May is a high of 83 and a low of 52 degrees Fahrenheit (28/11 degrees Celsius).
+In Kolob Canyons, the average temperature is a high of 71 and a low of 44 degrees Fahrenheit (21/6 degrees Celsius).
+On average, it rains five days during May.
+Visitors should remember that these temperatures are only averages and that the park can experience much colder and much warmer temperatures than these.